Static to Dynamic Correlation Clustering: Introduction

 \subsection{Our results and techniques}

-In this paper, we introduce a general framework that transforms efficient static algorithms for correlation clustering into dynamic algorithms that work against an adaptive adversary.
+In this paper, we introduce a general framework that transforms efficient static algorithms for the static correlation clustering problem into dynamic algorithms that work against an adaptive adversary.
+However, the efficiency has to relate to a compressed graph representation that we shall introduce later.
+In particular, this will work for the pivot-based algorithms that, as mentioned above, have so far failed against adaptive adversaries.

-We apply our framework to all the near-linear time correlation clustering algorithms mentioned earlier: the classic 3-approximate Pivot algorithm from \cite{ACN08}, the $1.847$-approximation local search algorithm from \cite{CLMTYZ24} and the most recent 1.437-approximation Cluster LP algorithm from \cite{cao2025fastLP}.
-The latter gives us our main fully-dynamic result: \begin{theorem} For any $\delta > 0$ we can maintain clustering for a fully-dynamic graph in $O(\log 1/\delta)$ worst-case time per edge update.
-Against an adaptive adversary, for each $i$ the maintained clustering is a $1.437$-approximation with probability $\delta$ at update $i$. \end{theorem}
+We apply our framework to all near-linear time correlation clustering algorithms with low approximation ratio mentioned before: the classical 3-approximate Pivot algorithm from \cite{ACN08}, the $1.847$-approximation local search algorithm from \cite{CLMTYZ24} and the most recent \pureclusterlpratio-approximation Cluster LP algorithm from \cite{cao2025fastLP}.
+The latter gives us our main fully-dynamic result: \begin{theorem} For any $\delta \in (0, 1)$ we can maintain clustering for a fully-dynamic graph in $O(\log 1/\delta)$ worst-case time per edge update.
+Against an adaptive adversary, for each $i$ the maintained clustering is a $\pureclusterlpratio$-approximation with probability at least $1 - \delta$ at update $i$. \end{theorem}

+Another way to explain \cref{thm:dyn-clusterLP} is that the adversary can choose any $i$ hidden to the algorithm before the updates start and adaptively choose the first $i$ updates.

+A particular situation of \cref{thm:dyn-clusterLP} is when $\delta = \frac{1}{\poly(n)}$.
+Then we get polynomially small error probability with logarithmic update time.
+This matches the setting of \cite{BravermanDPSW25}.

-Some of the modifications we make to the static algorithms are of independent interest.
-Currently, the best implementations of the algorithms from \cite{CLMTYZ24,cao2025fastLP} are sublinear, that is they run in $\tilde O(n)$ time, but this includes a factor $O(\log n)$ in the running time even for constant error probability.
+Some modifications we make to the static algorithms are of independent interest.
+Currently, the best implementations of the algorithms from \cite{CLMTYZ24,cao2025fastLP} are sublinear in $\tilde O(n)$ time, but this includes logarithmic factor in the running time even for constant error probability.
 As a result, the algorithm does not run in $O(m)$ time if $m=o(n\log n)$.

-We show that these algorithms can be implemented in strictly linear time, that is $O(m)$ time.
-We further show that the static algorithm from \cite{CLMTYZ24} can be implemented in $O(m)$ time yielding a 1.847-approximation with probability $1-\exp(-\sqrt{m}/\log^3m)$.
-For such an exponentially low error probability, we would normally have used $\Theta(\sqrt{m}/\log^3m)$ repetitions leading to a corresponding polynomial blow-up in time.
+We show that these algorithms can be implemented in strictly linear time, that is, $O(m)$ time.
+We further show that the static algorithm from \cite{CLMTYZ24} can be implemented in $O(m)$ time, yielding a 1.847-approximation with probability at least $1-\exp(-\sqrt{m}/\log^3m)$.
+For such an exponentially low error probability, we would normally have used $\Theta(\sqrt{m}/\log^3m)$ repetitions, leading to a corresponding polynomial blow-up in time.
 The same exponentially low error probability can be achieved for the computation of the Cluster LP in \cite{cao2025fastLP}, but the LP rounding brings the error probability up to an arbitrarily small constant if we want $O(m)$ time.

 In the rest of this subsection we will introduce the framework and later sketch how the different static algorithms can be modified to work within it.